Construction Oregon Business: 100 Best Companies to work for in Oregon 2022 Oregon Business: 100 Best Green Companies to work for in Oregon 2022

 We represented a general contractor in an arbitration in which our client sought more than $2 million for unpaid work on a commercial project, but the owner was claiming in excess of $2 million in delay damages.
 This dispute was unique in that all major witnesses lived in a number of different states, and the parties did not have the typical subpoena powers that stem from a traditional lawsuit.
 Despite the limitation, we were able to locate and obtain statements from the witnesses which greatly assisted our client in favorably settling the lawsuit.

-We represented a local supplier with a construction lien claim against the largest private construction project in Oregon in 2012.
-Our client's customer, a large subcontractor on the project, walked off the project due to a change order and other disputes with the general contractor.
+We represented a local supplier with a construction lien claim against a large private construction project in Oregon.
+Our client’s customer, a large subcontractor on the project, walked off the project due to a change order and other disputes with the general contractor.
 The subcontractor owed our client a significant sum for materials which related in part to the disputed change order and extra work claims.
 We prepared and recorded a lien against the project and then successfully negotiated payment with counsel for the general contractor.
-Our client received full payment without filing a lawsuit and avoided the fallout and delay of the ensuing lawsuit between the general contractor and our client's customer.
+Our client received full payment without filing a lawsuit and avoided the fallout and delay of the ensuing lawsuit between the general contractor and our client’s customer.

 We represented a Washington homebuilder in a lawsuit filed against a real estate investor for breach of promissory note and the judicial foreclosure of the trust deed that secured the note.
 The defendant investor attempted to avoid liability for his obligations by asserting Washington Consumer Protection Act counterclaims against our client.
 At the trial court, we prevailed on a motion for summary judgment granting the client's claims against the investor and defeating the investor's Consumer Protection Act counterclaims.
 The investor appealed the trial court's rulings.
 On the appeal, we decisively defeated the investor's complex Consumer Protection Act arguments, and the Court of Appeals affirmed the trial court's rulings.